kevin-labtani/code-katas/README.md

 Build up the sort by gradually creating a larger left half which is always sorted
 Insertion sort Time complexity is is O(N^2), best case is O(N) Space complexity is O(1)
 If the data is "coming in"/streaming in live, because of the way that insertion sort, we can use this algo to sort the incoming data

+### Intermediate Sorting algorithms

+The sorting algos we've seen so far don't scale well
+There's a family of sorting algorithms that can improve time cmplexity from O(N^2) to O(N log N)

+### Merge sort

+It's a combination of merging and sorting
+Exploits the fact that arrays of 0 or 1 elements are always sorted
+Works by decomposing an array into smaller arrays of 0 or 1 elements, then building up a newly sorted array (divide & conquer)
+Time complexity (best, worst and average) is O(N log N) as we have to do log N array decomposition, and we have O(N) comparisons per decomposition; space complexity is O(N)